gdg-cloud-montreal/swampup-2022/README.md

 # swampUP 2022

 This repository contains the resources and artifacts for our swampUP 2022 talk "Accelerating Continuous delivery with DORA, Cloud Deploy and JFrog Pipelines" on May 26th, 2022
+See the [Application Repository](https://github.com/gdg-cloud-montreal/online-boutique) for application source and information
 ## Talk abstract

 In  session, we will tell a story of an imaginary company that wants to deliver high-quality software faster to their customers, yet something is holding it back.
 Our imaginary company learned about DORA assessments and discovered they are a medium-level performer among similar companies in the industry.
 They needed to improve several things, including automating their CI and CD processes, to go to the next level.